bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 For **Lab01-01.exe**, the creation time is : 2010/12/19 Sun 16:16:19 UTC
 For **Lab01-01.dll**, the creation time is : 2010/12/19 Sun 16:16:38 UTC

-> 3. Are there any indications that either of these files is packed or obfuscated?
+> 3.Are there any indications that either of these files is packed or obfuscated?
 If so, what are these indicators?

 No, there are not any indicators that either of those files are packed or obfuscated.